Regional News

 -

-Mid-Winter Swim 2026Take a dip in the cold to feel the aroha and warmth of the 1XX Mid-Winter Swim! *June 20th is a placeholder time, and may be subject to change.
+Mid-Winter Swim 2026Take a dip in the cold to feel the aroha and warmth of the 1XX Mid-Winter Swim!

 at Mahy Reserve